Y0Coss/docs-fork/pages/public_cloud/public_cloud_databases/databases_regions_comparison/guide.en-gb.md

 ### 1-AZ Region

-#### Infrastructure and Redundancy

-A 1-AZ Region consists of a **single availability zone covering multiple data centers within the same geographical region**, utilizing a 2N+1 redundancy design.
+A 1-AZ Region consists of a **single availability zone covering multiple data centers within the same geographical region**.
 When a database service is deployed with multiple nodes, this single AZ setup offers resilience against node and disk failures but may be vulnerable to a complete OpenStack region outage.
 Note that in a 1-AZ region, the database service is located in a specific OpenStack region that spans over multiple data center.
 The nodes of a multi-node database services are scattered in different hosts that **may be** located in different data centers.
 If an outage occurs in a specific data center hosting one or multiple nodes of the database service, access to data could be impacted, even if other data centers in the zone remain operational.

 #### Characteristics